AmsterdamFilho/SSE/README.md

 It generates openapi documentation automatically in the endpoint /openapi.json.

-To execute the application, just run SpringBootApp main method.
+To execute the application, just run SpringBootApp main method after running maven compile command.
 To test it using curl:

 Use the command below to get in real time every stock update for Apple (this command get be used multiple times to simulate a lot of connected clients):